Beachesin the Northern Territory

 From the lodge you can arrange marine wildlife spotting cruises, 4WD wilderness safaris, historical tours, half-day fishing charters and guided nature walks.
 You’ll need to book ahead to experience this magnificent hidden gem.

-Groote Eylandt is the largest of a 60-island archipelago located about 600 kilometres from Darwin.
+Groote Eylandt is the largest of a 60-island archipelago located about 600km from Darwin.
 It’s home to a host of protected species including the northern quoll, a nesting site for Green and Hawksbill turtles and has Aboriginal rock art sites that many people never get to see.

 The beaches are spectacular on Groote but they’re not safe for swimming so stick to the Groote Eylandt Lodge pool or one of the inland swimming spots such as Leske Pools or Naked Pools.
 You’ll need to get a permit from the Anindilyakwa Land Council before heading to Groote Eylandt.